 - Pangong is 5 km wide and 134 km in length even though only one-third of the lake is in India.

-- In winters people enjoy ice-skating and trekking on the lake because the temperature goes down to freezing temperature and the entire lake becomes ice.
+- In winter people enjoy ice-skating and trekking on the lake because the temperature goes down to freezing temperature and the entire lake becomes ice.

 2. Magnetic Hill